Millbrae | 06/17/2019-06/28/2019

-Wileen is excited to return to Adventures in Writing Camp for her third year as a Site Administrator!
-She is looking forward to seeing familiar faces this year.
-Currently, Wileen is attending SF State for her Masters in Elementary Education.
-When Wileen isn't at school, she likes to go to go on hikes, bake cookies, practice yoga, and work in her garden.
+Wileen is excited to return to Adventures in Writing Camp for her fourth year!
+Currently, Wileen is a first grade teacher in Daly City.
+When Wileen isn't at school, she likes to go on hikes, bake cookies, practice yoga, and work in her garden.

 Josh Tazman Reinier, Entertainment Ranger